ottozastrow/indexAnyFrontend/standlet/docs/docs/vigilance/Article 89 - Analysis of serious incidents and field safety corrective actions.md

  authority of the Member&nbsp;State in which the manufacturer has its registered place of business.</p>
    <p class="norm">The coordinating competent authority shall, through
-the electronic system referred to in Article&nbsp;92, inform the manufacturer, the other competent authorities and the Commission that it has assumed the role of coordinating authority.</p>
+the electronic system referred to in [[[[Article&nbsp;92](../vigilanceArticle 92 - Electronic system on vigilance and on postmarket surveillance.md)](../vigilanceArticle 92 - Electronic system on vigilance and on postmarket surveillance.md)](../vigilanceArticle 92 - Electronic system on vigilance and on postmarket surveillance.md)](../vigilanceArticle 92 - Electronic system on vigilance and on postmarket surveillance.md), inform the manufacturer, the other competent authorities and the Commission that it has assumed the role of coordinating authority.</p>
    <p class="norm">10.&nbsp;&nbsp;The designation of a coordinating